WebReflection/uce-template/README.md

   * **Custom Elements** based, including builtin extends, so that *IE11*, *Safari*, or any other browser, will work right away
   * optionally **lazy** `<template lazy>` component, to resolve their definition only when live
   * optionally **shadow**ed `<custom-element shadow>` components, and optionally shadowed `<style shadow>` styles
-  * a variety of pre-defined modules to import, including a virtual `@uce/reactive` module, to create reactive *UIs*
+  * a variety of pre-defined modules to import, including a virtual `@uce` module, to create reactive *UIs* and more
   * a runtime *ESM -> CommonJS* **module** system, where relative dependencies are [resolved (once) lazily](#the-lazy-js-environment), but any imported [module can be pre-defined](#the-module-js-environment) through the `resolve(name, module)` exported utility
   * everything pre-bundled fits into *10K* gzipped budget, or *9K* via brotli 🦄